 2.2.1.1.
-Source 1 - Collection of SOPs from the literature reviews
+Source 1 - Collection of SOPs from the literature reviews downloaded for further analysis when available.

-Literature references collected in the WP1 reviews were explored for in-depth content of the SOP documents.
-The documents which seemed to meet our definition of SOP were identified and downloaded for further analysis when available.
 The project admits the difficulties connected to CBRNe SOPs gathering in the two ways: 1) language barriers and 2) confidentiality.
 The language limitation was quite easily overcome for subject matter experts, who simply used a basic translation of the table of contents and keywords.
 However, direct access to these documents for download is very limited as these documents are usually not available on the Internet.